 Issues arising from the speaking section, while relevant for all test takers, have special resonance for people from South Asia.
 It is all too common for people from the sub-continent to score well in the other three areas yet fall short – and often very short! – when it comes to their spoken performance on the PTE.

-As I wrote in my previous blog post, this can be extremely vexing for such candidates: they speak English very well, use English every day, work in English, write in English, make calls in English and yet, mysteriously, they are getting 48 in the PTE.
+As I wrote in my previous blog post about Priyanka’s PTE success story, this can be extremely vexing for such candidates: they speak English very well, use English every day, work in English, write in English, make calls in English and yet, mysteriously, they are getting 48 in the PTE.
 In that article, I mentioned five key areas that south Asians need to focus on to ensure success in their PTE speaking score.

 1) Do not speak too quickly.